• Skip to primary navigation

 Three Ways to Prepare Pan Sauces for Chicken

-On my last post, I showed you how to make a simple pan sauce at home with a link to my more detailed description and cooking tips for making delicious pan sauces.
-Today I want to show you how you can prepare three completely different pan sauces for the same chicken dish.
+In a previous post, I showed you how to make a simple pan sauce at home with a link to my more detailed description and cooking tips for making delicious pan sauces.
+Here, I want to show you how to prepare three pan sauces for the same chicken dish.

 To Prepare the Chicken